Titophil/phase-1-review-strings-lab/README.md

 open the files in Visual Studio Code.

 Next, let's run `npm install` to install the dependencies then run the test suite with the `npm test` command.
-Our code is currently failing all of the tests, but we expected that because we haven't done anything yet.
+Ou  r code is currently failing all of the tests, but we expected that because we haven't done anything yet.
 Let's get to work!